 Too much B12 does not commonly cause symptoms.
 When it does, they tend to be mild and not easily identified with any specific cause.

-If you are self-administering B12 supplements and have mild problems like headaches or tiredness, then consider cutting back your intake to the recommended daily allowance.
+If you are self-administering B12 supplements and have mild problems like headaches or tiredness, then consider cutting back on the amount of vitamin to the recommended daily allowance.
 If that doesn’t work, consider discontinuing the supplement.

 B12 injection side effects, however, are a different matter.
 They can cause serious side effects.
 When receiving injections, always report side effects to the healthcare professional overseeing treatment.

 Diagnosing too much B12 is not a critical task since the body clears B12 rapidly.
-If a clinician suspects that too much B12 is an issue, you will probably be asked to quit taking supplements.
+If a healthcare provider suspects that too much B12 is an issue, you will probably be asked to quit taking supplements.
 Diagnosing B12 injection side effects is a critical task, particularly since some of the worst side effects, like heart failure, can occur early in treatment.
-For this reason, people receiving B12 shots are given regular blood tests to monitor B12 levels and other critical substances such as potassium and homocysteine.
+For this reason, people receiving B12 shots are given regular blood tests to monitor B12 levels and other critical substances such as potassium.

 There are no complications associated with untreated high levels of B12 in the body.
 However, one study found that persistently high levels of vitamin B12 in older adults increased the risk of death from all causes independent of other risk factors.
 High vitamin B12 levels are also associated with a higher mortality rate in people on hemodialysis.